Everything You Need to Know About Real Estate Insurance

 General Liability Insurance

-General liability insurance protects a business from third party liabilities arising due to the operations of the company.
+General liability insurance protects a business from third-party liabilities arising due to the operations of the company.
+Usually, general liability insurance is one of the first policies a business would buy.
 The coverages of this insurance include bodily injury, personal damage, as well as property damage.

 This policy is covered in realtor insurance to protect you from legal fees or loss due to client injury.